buttermilk-crypto/b2/bracket-properties/README.md

 	key=lHvK4ifXj7CFYsb4=

-You can also use the unsecure but simple sugar with no password provided:
+You can also use the simple obfuscation with no password provided:

-    Sec sec = props.sugar().sec(); // no password provided
+    Sec sec = Sec.instance(props); // no password provided
-    sec.obfuscate("key"); // the value of "key" is obfuscated.
+    sec.obfuscate("key"); // the value of "key" found in props is obfuscated.

+later...

+    sec.deobfuscate("key"); // the value of key is now deobfuscated and ready to use

 This will use the default key, which offers no security but does effectively obfuscate the value if preventing casual visual inspection is the only objective.